-The 9420/50 then executes the waveform processing function on the entire waveform by taking every Nth point, N depending on the time base and the desired maximum number of points.
+The then executes the waveform processing function on the entire waveform by taking every N^{th} point, where N depends on the time base and the desired maximum number of points.
 The first point of such a reduced record is always the data value at address 0 (i.e. the point on the left-hand edge of the screen).

-Setting Up a Waveform Processing Function
+Setting Up a Waveform Processing Function It is generally good practice to stop data acquisition while preparing new conditions for waveform processing (by setting the trigger mode to Single Trig'd).
+This is recommended because the response time might otherwise be slow, depending on the current function setup.
+In order to prepare Function C, D, E or F for new conditions, or to inspect the current setup, the trace must be turned ON using buttons (57) or (58).
+Select the trace for display control with the Select button (55) and press Redefine (51).
+A full-page setup menu for the function appears on the screen.
+To return to the waveform display, press either the Return button (10) or the Redefine (51) button.

-It is generally good practice to stop data acquisition while preparing new conditions for waveform processing (by setting the trigger mode to Single Trig'd) because the response time might otherwise be slow, depending on the current function setup.
-In order to prepare Function E or F for new conditions, or to inspect the current setup, the trace Function E or F (52) must be turned ON.
-Select this trace for display control with the Select button (49) and press Redefine (48).
-A full-page setup menu for this function appears on the screen.
-To return to the waveform display, press either the Return button (10) or the Redefine button (48).
 The currently selected processing function and its parameters may be modified with the soft keys (2) to (5).
 First select the field to be modified.
 The rectangular frame around parameter values indicates the currently selected field.
 Pressing the Previous Field button (2) will cause the frame to move towards the top of the list, whereas pressing the Next Field button (3) will cause the frame to move downwards.
-The Reference knob (42) can also be used to move the frame from one field to another.
+The Reference knob (48) can also be used to move the frame from one field to another.
 Note that the options available in each field are listed in the frame in the lower right corner of the screen.

-Following field selection, the current value of the field may be modified by pressing either the Previous Value or Next Value button (6) or (7) or turning the Difference knob (42).
-Since the identity of the lower fields may depend on the function chosen, modify the parameters from top to bottom.
+Following field selection, the current value of the field may be modified by pressing either the Previous Value or Next value button (4) or (5) or turning the Difference knob (46).
+Since the identity of the lower fields may depend on the function chosen, the parameters should be modified from top to bottom.

-The following waveform processing functions are available:
+The following standard waveform processing functions are available: